desmarais-patrick/notes-api-server-nodejs/README.md

 Visit `http://localhost:8080/` to start using the API.

 > Note if the `PORT` environment variable is set on your system, replace `8080` by its value to start using the API.

+> Also note that running the app locally, with the Google Cloud login and project setup, accesses your project's database. 😉

 No documentation has been generated for this API yet. 😕